graup/django-prompt-responses/docs/models.rst

     .. method:: get_object()

-        Used to determine the object for instantiating this Prompt.
+        Used to determine the object for instantiating this prompt.
         The default implementation is to retrieve a random object from the queryset.
-        You can override this method to customize this.
+        You can override this method to customize this behavior.
         See :attr:`Prompt.prompt_object_type`.

     .. method:: get_queryset()